-If you are worried about growing cauliflowers for the first time or have had problems in the past you can make a few changes that will help grow large cauliflower heads.
+If you are worried about growing cauliflowers for the first time or have had problems in the past, you can make a few changes that will help grow large cauliflower heads.

 Sowing indoors also gives you the chance to get crops earlier in the season.
-Use a good quality compost in 3 inch (8cm) plastic pots and plant two seeds per pot, pricking out the weakest plant after germination.
+Use a good quality compost in 8cm (3in) plastic pots and plant two seeds per pot, pricking out the weakest plant after germination.

 Sowing cauliflowers for early harvests begins in early February with late harvesting varieties planted before the last week in May.

-Usual germination time for cauliflowers is 10-14 days.
+The usual germination time for cauliflowers is 10-14 days.